Andy Cohen Tests Positive For Coronavirus, Says He Will ‘Focus On Getting Better’

 “Love you.
 Take care of yourself,” Today Show host Savannah Guthrie added.

 “We love you Andy.
-Sending prayers your way,” Vanderpump Rules star chimed in.
+Sending prayers your way,” Vanderpump Rules star Stassi Schroeder chimed in.

 The news of Cohen’s positive test result comes shortly after it was reported that he had plans to shoot his late night show, Watch What Happens Live, from his apartment.

-Earlier today, The Inquisitr shared that the Bravo boss was to start filming this coming Sunday and guests slated for that episode included Jerry O’Connell as well as Real Housewives of Atlanta star Nene Leakes and Real Housewives of New Yorkstar Romona Singer.
-This week, Cohen was already recording his radio show from his West Village apartment.
+Earlier today, The Inquisitr shared that the Bravo boss was to start filming this coming Sunday, and guests slated for that episode included Jerry O’Connell as well as Real Housewives of Atlanta star NeNe Leakes and Real Housewives of New York star Ramona Singer.
+Cohen was already recording his radio show from his West Village apartment this week.

 As of this writing, Johns Hopkins reports that 8,310 New Yorkers have tested positive for the virus.